daparasyte/LoRa-device-Communication/README.md

 Please refer to the folloeing link to setup the account on TTN and adding end devices on it and registering the same:
 [Setup guide for TTN](https://support.digitalmatter.com/support/solutions/articles/16000122066-setup-devices-on-the-things-network-v3-)

-Note - In the code attached in the repo contains the keys(Apps-key, Nws-key, etc.) that I generated for my devices on ttn, in order to make the code work please change those keys with the ones you generated.
+Note - The code attached in the repo contains the keys(Apps-key, Nws-key, etc.) that I generated for my devices on ttn, in order to make the code work please change those keys with the ones you generated.